klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

   - `feeDelegatedSmartContractDeploy` class in `caver.transaction` package  when the fee payer of a smart contract transaction pays the fee
   - `feeDelegatedSmartContractDeployWithRatio` class in `caver.transaction` package when the fee payer of a smart contract transaction pays the fee

-Here is an example of using `Contract` class in `caver.contract` package.

-You can create a contract instance as below using the result of compiling the smart contract.
+Here is an example of exploiting `contract` class in `caver.contract` package.
+You can create a `contract` instance like below from the bytecode and ABI you get after compiling the smart contract.

 ```java
     private static final String ABI = "[\n" +